JapaneseDatabase/JapaneseDictionaryCollection/README.md

 # JapaneseDictionaryCollection
 When creating the Japanese Database, it is important to collect up-to-date and accurate information.
 The purpose of this repository to provide tools to collect Japanese words from trusted, opensource references.

+## Databases
+Data from the following sources are used to created the our data:

+### JMdict/EDICT Japanese/English Dictionary Project
+The goal of this project is to expand on the EDICT Japanese-English dictionary file.
+The project began in 1991 with the last archive dated on June 2003.
+The project is led by Jim Breen when it was relocated to the [Electionic Dictionary Research and Development Group](http://www.edrdg.org/).

+The files are available under the [Creative Commons Attribution-ShareAlike Licence (V3.0)](https://creativecommons.org/licenses/by-sa/3.0/legalcode).

+This publication has included material from the JMdict and KANJIDIC dictionary files in accordance with the licence provisions of the [Electronic Dictionaries Research Group](http://www.edrdg.org/).